Glossary

 EAL

-Environment Abstraction Layer: A software layer that provides a standardised interface between an operating system and the underlying hardware.
+A software layer that provides a standardized interface between an operating system and the underlying hardware.
 It abstracts hardware-specific details, allowing software to run on different hardware platforms without modification.

 ECKD

-Extended Count Key Data: A disk storage format used by IBM mainframe systems, it provides advanced features such as better error detection and correction, as well as enhanced management of data records.
+A disk storage format used by IBM mainframe systems, which provides advanced features such as better error detection and correction, as well as enhanced management of data records.

 EFI

 A text-based web browser for Unix-like operating systems.
-It allows users to browse the web in a terminal making it ideal for environments without a graphical user interface.
+It allows users to browse the web in a terminal, making it ideal for environments without a GUI.

 Engenio